 He was a leading member of the Christian Social Party, the Ukrainian National Democratic Party and subsequently the Ukrainian National Democratic Alliance.
 From 1910 to 1939 he was a board member and chief administrator of the Dilo Publishing House in Lviv.
 He was also a long-standing member of the Lviv municipal council and a board member of the Narodna Torhovlia co-operative society in Lviv.
 Early in 1940 he left Lviv for Kraków where, from June 1941, he was a member of the supervisory board of the Ukrainske Vydavnytstvo Ukrainian publishing house.
 In 1944-1945 he served as a priest in a labour camp in Vienna.
 After the end of the Second World War he crossed into Germany.
 There he was assigned responsibility for the pastoral care of Greek Catholic Ukrainians (mainly displaced persons) in the American Zone of Occupation, his residence being in Munich.

-As a result of efforts by Bishop Ivan Buchko, the apostolic visitor for Ukrainian Greek Catholics in Western Europe, in December 1948 the Rev. Lopatynsky moved to the United Kingdom to work as a priest in the UGCC in Great Britain.
-He served as an assistant priest of the London parish of the UGCC.
-In August 1949 he became dean of the UGCC in Great Britain, responsible for liaison between the clergy and the then vicar general of Bishop Buchko, the Rev. Volodymyr Malanczuk.
+As a result of efforts by Bishop Ivan Buchko, the apostolic visitor for Greek Catholic Ukrainians in Western Europe, in December 1948 the Rev. Lopatynsky moved to the United Kingdom to work as a priest in the Ukrainian Catholic Church in Great Britain (UCC-GB).
+He served as an assistant priest of the London parish, and in August 1949 became dean of the UCC-GB, responsible for liaison between the clergy and the then vicar general of Bishop Buchko, the Rev. Volodymyr Malanczuk.
 In May 1950 he emigrated to the USA to live with his family.

 Malynovskyi, O., ‘O. Damian Lopatynskyi’, Ukrainska Dumka (London), 4 March 1951, p.
 3